MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgRiskyUser.md

     - `[IsDeleted <Boolean?>]`: Indicates whether the user is deleted.
 Possible values are: true, false.
     - `[IsProcessing <Boolean?>]`: Indicates whether a user's risky state is being processed by the backend.
     - `[RiskDetail <String>]`: riskDetail
     - `[RiskLastUpdatedDateTime <DateTime?>]`: The date and time that the risky user was last updated.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[RiskLevel <String>]`: riskLevel
     - `[RiskState <String>]`: riskState
     - `[UserDisplayName <String>]`: Risky user display name.